bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 <a name="extracmetrics"></a>
 #### 12) Extract Metrics
 ** NGS GATK Tools/Depth of Coverage on BAM files
+- Choose the source for the reference list: History
+- Bam file: Table recalibration result bam
+- Using reference genome:hg19_Chr1.fa
+-
 - Summary coverage threshold
-- insert 4 threshold at 10, 25, 50 and 100
+ --for summary file outputs, report the % of bases covered to >= this number: 10, 25, 50 and 100   **(insert 4 threshold)**
 - Basic or Advanced GATK options: Advanced
   -- Operate on Genomic intervals: Genomic intervals : created interval in chr1
 - Basic or Advanced Analysis options: Advanced